Ghosts, Witch Craft, & The Net's on The Windows in 95

 But there's another big problem other than accumulative pricing costs for streaming.
 The other drawback of streaming services is still the real world internet infrastructure, even in 2019.

 In my home for instance in the UK, I still have a DSL line, promising an unlimited usage, steady 17Mbps connection, but which in reality frequently becomes unusable, often dipping to below 2Mbps without warning.
-It's a total pain in the arse.
+It's a total pain in the arse!

 All of a sudden, your film starts buffering, your car starts sliding and flipping all over the place uncontrollably in Rocket League, you keep teleporting and can't mine, move, or shoot properly in Fortnite, Splatoon 2 kicks you from the game and penalises you for quitting ...

-To make matters worse, my DSL line only has a 1Mbps upload rate so it's no good for things like live streaming video, which my kids are curious about, and needs at least 4Mbps upload speeds apparently.
+To make matters worse, my DSL line only has a 1Mbps upload rate so it's no good for things like live streaming video, which my kids are curious about, that needs at least 4Mbps upload speeds apparently.

 As a result, I tend to mainly tether things to my 3 mobile 4G connection now which is by far the best and most stable option.
 It varies between 20Mbps to 40Mbps for both download and upload speed, so is an infinitely better option than the old DSL line, and on par with what I would be getting with a new £40 a month fiber optic package, but for just £22 a month instead, and with the added benefit of being totally mobile.

 But I've only been able to do this recently, as it's only this year that 3 massively lowered the price of their 100GB monthly data plan.
 But at least it means I can finally ditch the DSL line once and for all when it's contract runs out next year.
 It'll be mobile all the way for me then ... change, it would seem, really is in the air!
 See what I did there?